sodiboo/URSL/README.md

 The stack pointer (SP) and program counter (PC) are entirely opaque to URSL code.
 Memory is not abstracted in any way for URSL, and it is possible to overwrite the callstack, which will cause issues, obviously.
 Numeric literals in URSL are always unsigned, because i don't wanna deal with signed number literals in the output.
 The compiler internally keeps track of everything as ``u64``, which is why you cannot use URSL with ``BITS >= 65`` unless you would like to modify the compiler itself to use some kind of bigint.
 If you want to use negative numbers, you should load them like ``const 0``; ``neg``

+# Headers

+All headers must be specified at the beginning of a program and have no defaults.
+They are the same as in URCL.

+- ``bits 0`` corresponds to URCL's ``BITS 0``
+- ``minheap 0`` corresponds to URCL's ``MINHEAP 0``
+- ``minstack 0`` corresponds to URCL's ``MINSTACK 0``
+- There is no equivalent to ``MINREG``

 # Predefined data

 At the start of the file, there can be predefined data to keep in RAM.
 All data definitions must be labeled with a data label (``.name``), which is followed by a literal which is just the same as the ``DW`` operand in URCL (char, number, or array of either), and compiles directly to that instruction.
 Newlines are technically not signficant in URSL, at least not any more than other whitespace (carefully done to create a simpler grammar) which means that you're free to format arrays however you think makes sense.
 All definitions are outputted as ``DW``s in the same order, but i really don't recommend you try to do any arithmetic on the pointers to them, and there is no guarantee of what happens if you do so.
 An exception to this is obviously arrays, whose behaviour is well defined until the end of the array.

 ``RUN RAM``/``ROM`` is not distinguished in URSL.
 Depending on the behaviour of the target ISA, either one of these may be fit.
-URSL expects ``DW``s to be writable, but it will never try to read or write from an instruction label, or jump to any value that isn't an immediate label.
+URSL expects ``DW``s to be writable (i.e. it always allows writing to a data label, but obviously that won't happen unless your code actually writes to a data label), but URSL output will never try to read or write from an instruction label, or jump to any value that isn't an immediate label.
 URSL respects that instructions may be stored in addressable memory, and does not require ``#0`` to be a specific value it can figure out just by the data definitions.
-Any pointers that are outside the heap (less than ``#0``) are undefined behaviour in URSL, except for data labels.
+Any pointers that are outside the heap (less than ``#0``) are undefined behaviour in URSL, unless they're made from data labels, or from the ``ref`` instruction (given that stack frame still exists)

 # Core concepts